 My dissertation focuses on well-being, in particular on desire-satisfaction based accounts.
 Many philosophers find those views attractive because they tie a person’s well-being to what that person cares about.
 I address two major issues faced by such views.
 The first issue arises because desires can be satisfied without us being aware of it.
 Many think that what we don’t experience cannot affect our welfare.
 I argue against this, by showing that when people are unknowingly betrayed or ridiculed it is fitting to feel compassion towards them, which tells us that they are badly off.
-This argument is also at the center of my paper “A Working Test for Well-being”, which is forthcoming in Utilitas.The second issue is that desire-satisfaction views apparently cannot accommodate cases of self-sacrifice, where people willingly act against their self-interest.
+This argument is also at the center of my paper “A Working Test for Well-being”, published in Utilitas.The second issue is that desire-satisfaction views apparently cannot accommodate cases of self-sacrifice, where people willingly act against their self-interest.
 I propose a novel desire-based theory of well-being which avoids this problem.
 It does not count all desires towards well-being, but only a limited set of them, which I call core-desires.
 This gives the theory several advantages over its competitors.

 When discussing desire-satisfaction views of welfare, philosophers frequently speak of what an agent ‘wants most’, or what an agent’s ‘strongest desire’ is.
 But it is not clear what ‘strength’ exactly amounts to.
 Does it refer to motivational efficacy, rank of preference, intensity of feeling, or something else entirely?
 I am in the process of disentangling these different conceptions.